 Windows 10 has built-in integration.
 You can also adjust settings for automatic integration.
 To do this, type the word defrag in the search field and press the Enter key from the screen and select the drive you want.
 Click the Optimize button to integrate it.
 Select multiple disks by holding down the Ctrl key and clicking on each.

-If you’re looking for automatic disk or disk integration, therefore, click the Change Settings button, then enable Run on a schedule.
+In addition, if you’re looking for automatic disk or disk integration, therefore, click the Change Settings button, then enable Run on a schedule.
 Now set the frequency of disks integration by clicking on the Frequency menu bar and selecting one of the Daily, Weekly, or Monthly options (weekly option recommended).
 From this page, you can select different drives.
 Doing So can speed up your Windows 10 device.

 13. To speed up Windows 10 shut down and restart Windows

-One of the less-secret tricks to debugging and speeding up Windows is Shot Down and then Restart.
+One of the less-secret tricks to debugging and to speed up Windows 10 device is Shut Down and then Restart.
 This will erase any excess RAM usage.
 As a result, the processes that are no longer needed and that slow down the system ends.
-Doing so can dramatically speed up, if the system slows down for no apparent reason at a time.
+Doing so can dramatically speed up your Windows 10 device, if the system slows down for no apparent reason at a time.

 - speed up windows 10 2019